 Development Division is responsible for de-risking the future of airpower.
 The division shapes, prepares and assures the delivery of Air Test and Evaluation (T&E) for current and new capabilities in the Air environment, including Operational Test of Lightning II, provision of air platform and survivability advice, and the development and operational test of current and future ISR systems.

-Operations Division provides advice to all Services in support of standing commitments and contingent operations.
+Operations & Training Division provides advice to all Services in support of standing commitments and contingent operations.
 Working closely with both Intelligence and Operational Analysis, the Division strives to provide timely, accurate and contextual advice for front-line units to maximise their capabilities and for operational commanders to make informed decisions that appropriately balance operating against operational risk.
-The Division is also responsible for delivering a diverse range of Air Warfare Training to all Services at RAF Cranwell and for developing Information Operations capabilities.
+The Division is also responsible for delivering a diverse range of Air Warfare Training to all Services at RAF Cranwell.

 OPERATIONAL ANALYSIS (OA) DIVISION

-The Operational Analysis Division provides support across all of the other AWC Divisions, conducting studies and providing scientific and technical advice on any issue concerning the conduct of air operations.
-This includes support to the T&E of aircraft and weapons, countermeasures and associated systems involving the design, management, analysis and reporting of flight and ground trials.
-The Operational Analysis element also provides direct support to front line units.
-Higher-level analysis tasks include campaign effectiveness assessment, in addition to planning, directing and managing activities to meet Air Command scientific studies and advice requirements.
+The Operational Analysis Division supports all the other AWC Divisions, conducting studies and providing scientific and technical advice on any issue on any issue concerning the conduct of air operations.
+This includes support to the T&E of aircraft and weapons, countermeasures and associated systems; this comprises the design, management, analysis and reporting of flight and ground trials.
+The Operational Analysis Division also provides scientific and technical support through the AWC Integrated Mission Support process to front line units, HQs and MoD.
+Higher-level analysis tasks include campaign effectiveness assessment, in addition to planning, directing and managing activities to meet Air Command scientific research requirements.

 Flying Division is responsible for the delivery of integrated T&E of current and emerging capabilities in support of current operations and future requirements.
 It conducts flight and ground tests, assess, develop, evaluate and clear aircraft, airborne weapons, systems and sensors for operational service.
 As well as trialling new or modified systems and software to ensure they are safe and effective, Flying Division also coordinates its activities closely with Operations to ensure capabilities are delivered with mature tactics ready for operational deployment.
 Much of the Division’s activity is conducted in partnership with QinetiQ, under the Long Term Partnering Agreement (LTPA), set up by the MOD in 2003.
 Flying Division is supported by Mission Systems Wg which is responsible for all professional engineering matters and the provision of technical and Subject Matter expertise advice to all Air T&E. Mission Systems Wg also acts as the primary interface between the AWC, QinetiQ and the MOD Test and Evaluation, Simulation and Training Project Team, providing a focus for MOD programmes at Boscombe Down delivered under the LTPA.